celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 This tutorial assumes you have a fundamental knowledge of the following concepts

  How the blockchain works and how Smart Contracts operate on a higher level.

- Basics of Solidity programming language like mappings, structs, and functions
+ Basics of solidity programming language like mappings, structs, and functions

  How to work with JavaScript and ethers JS

  Working with ReactJs

 ### Requirements​

  We'll need Metamask Install it from here If you don`t have it

  NodeJS 12.0.1+ version

 ### Creating the project

 We're going to use hardhat for smart contract development since it comes bundled with most of the tools and libraries we need for successful development.

 ### Install hardhat into your workspace with either npm or yarn